-The calling party can hang up before the called party answers the call.
-This adds additional message exchanges into the transaction of the call setup.
+The calling party can hung up before the callee party answers the call.
+It adds additional message exchanges into the transaction of the call setup.
 The printout below corresponds to such scenario.
-First, phone 308 (at 192.168.1.10) dials the number 309, and then it hangs up without waiting for the call to be answered by 309.
+First, the phone 308 (at 192.168.1.10) dials the number 309, and then it hangs up without waiting the call to be answered by 309.